shreyashahi30/Tredence_Case_Study/Report.md

 # 12. Future Improvements

-Possible next steps:
+Potential next steps:

-* Hard threshold pruning after training
+* Hard-threshold pruning after training
-* Structured neuron/channel pruning
+* Structured neuron or channel pruning
-* Quantization for further compression
+* Quantization for additional compression
-* Deployment benchmarking (latency / memory)
+* Latency and memory benchmarking
 * Applying the method to larger architectures such as ResNet

+---

+# Author

+Shreya Shahi